bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 # Bonita Loan Request Application

-This application is an example of how one can embedded Bonita Engine (BPM workflow engine) is a **Spring Boot** application.
+This application is an example of how to embed Bonita Engine (BPM workflow engine) is a **Spring Boot** application.
-The propose use-case is an application based on a process that allow someone to request a Loan to their bank.
+The propose use-case is an application based on a process that allows someone to request a Loan from their bank.
 On its side, the bank can review the request, approve or reject the loan request and say why.

 ## Scope
 In this tutorial, you will learn how to write an application, using Spring Boot framework, that integrates Bonita Execution Engine to operate processes.
-You will learn how to configure Bonita Engine to point to the database of your choice, tune the connection pool size
+You will learn how to configure Bonita Engine to point to the database of your choice and tune the connection pool.

 ## Prerequisites